andymasteroffish/BoosterPackGenerator/booster_pack_gen_app/README.txt

 ------------------

 The settings.xml file is how you determine how the booster packs will be made & printed.
 It is broken up into three sections:
--general settings, options about how many packs to print and how to print them -image sources, any number of folders that you want to pull images from (most representing different rarities) -rarity tiers, describing which folder(s) each tier should draw from at what frequency
+-General Settings, options about how many packs to print and how to print them -Image Sources, any number of folders that you want to pull images from (most representing different rarities) -Rarity Tiers, describing which folder(s) each tier should draw from at what frequency

 It is an XML file and so must follow XML formatting.
 Some example fields are given for img_sources and rarity_tiers.
 These are just to show what the formatting looks like and can be altered or removed entirely.